Making Your Indonesia Electronic Customs Declaration (e-CD)

 Indonesia Imports Duty-Free Limits

-Each passenger over the age of 18 years old may import the maximum amounts shown:
+Each passenger over the age of 18 may import the maximum amounts shown:

 Limits on Taking Currency into Indonesia